ds300/derivablejs/README.md

 Special thanks to:

-- The [Futurice open source sponsorship program](http://futurice.com/blog/sponsoring-free-time-open-source-activities?utm_source=github&utm_medium=spice&utm_campaign=derivablejs) for funding recent development.
 - Alan Dipert and Micha Niskin, creators of Javelin (and Boot!).
 [Their talk on Javelin](http://www.infoq.com/presentations/ClojureScript-Javelin) was the first exposure I had to these ideas.
-- Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and do it.
+- Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame).
+My favourite README of all time. <3
 - David Weir and Jeremy Reffin for their invaluable mentorship.
 - Rich Hickey and the Clojure community for being a constant source of ideas and for making programming even more fun.